solutionroute/nvim/README.md

 ## Optional Software

-### Nodejs (install only if needed)

 Some language servers and treesitter parsers rely on `nodejs`, so you *may* need to install Node and a package manager on your machine.

+### Nodejs

-To install / configure `nodejs` and you'll probably want to do so in a way that doesn't require root access to add packages.
+You may wish to configure `nodejs` in a way that doesn't require root access to add packages.

 1. Include a variable in your `.bashrc` or relevant shell config file: